blendaddict/MMDEW_Nystroem/README.md

-# Scalable Online Change Detection for High-dimensional Data Streams
+# Maximum Mean Discrepancy on Exponential Windows for Streaming Change Detection

 This repository hosts the code for the paper: